Judy Bonner won’t be getting another letter from a concerned mother.

 Bonner attended the ribbon cutting for the Omicron Chapter of Pi Kappa Phi Fraternity.
 The building was said to be the “greatest fraternity house on campus.”
 Pi Kappa Phi’s credo was: “A house, a grip, a badge, a song, an emblem.
 These do not make the fraternity.
 It is the unseen things: friendship, brotherhood, character, honor, courage, ideals.
 These make the fraternity and the man.”

 But there was always a fly in the ointment.
-“Brotherhood,” when it came to having a black brother, was relative.
+“Brotherhood,” when it came to having a black brother or sister, was relative.
 Bonner took modest efforts to integrate the University’s Greek system.
 Many who dealt with the University on issues related to student ethics felt that Bonner was constrained by the cozy relationship that the University’s administration had with the Greek system.
 Nearly thirty percent of the student body are Greeks and many come from wealthy and powerful families.

 Bonner’s position on the sabotaging of the local school board election by The Machine was never made clear.
 Students living in Alabama and out of state students were bribed by promises of free alcohol and given limo rides to the polls for voting for a Machine candidate in the heavily student dominated Fourth District.